ramontayag/ramontayag.github.io/source/2021-04-04-bitcoin-as-a-financial-asset.html.markdown

 | 2020-2024 |           6.25          |
 | 2024-2028 |          3.125          |

-If you sum all of this, Bitcoin will have a little less than 21 million Bitcoin by the May 2138 -- over 120 years from today.
+If you sum all of this, Bitcoin will have a little less than 21 million Bitcoin by May 2138 -- over 120 years from today.

 While new Bitcoin will continue being issued for a while, the halvings are highly correlated with price spikes.